dart-lang/site-www/src/_guides/language/language-tour.md

 *Mixin-based inheritance* means that although every class (except for Object) has exactly one superclass, a class body can be reused in multiple class hierarchies.
+[Extension methods](#extension-methods) are a way to add functionality to a class without changing the class or creating a subclass.

 ### Using class members